Sense Organs Definition

 Taste buds on the tongue contain chemoreceptors that work similarly to the chemoreceptors in the nasal cavity.

 However, the chemoreceptors in the nose would detect any kind of smell, whereas there are four different types of taste buds and each one can detect different types of tastes like sweetness, sourness, bitterness and saltiness.

 Discover: Interesting facts about tongue

 The nose is an olfactory organ.
 Our olfactory system helps us to perceive different smells.
 This sense of organ also aids our sense of taste.
 The sense of smell is also known as olfaction.

 The olfactory cells tend to line the top of the nasal cavity.
 On one end, olfactory cells have cilia that project into the nasal cavity and on the other end of the cell, are the olfactory nerve fibres.

 As one breathes in, the air enters into the nasal cavity.
 The olfactory cells are the chemoreceptors, which means that the olfactory cells have protein receptors that can detect subtle differences in chemicals.
 These chemicals bind to the cilia, which conducts a nerve impulse that is carried to the brain.
 The brain then translates these impulses into a meaningful smell.
-During a cold, the body produces mucus which blocks the sense of smell, this means that the food which we eat tastes bland.
+During a cold, the body produces mucus which blocks the sense of smell, this is the reason why the food which we eat tastes bland.

 Skin is the largest organ of our body.
 It is related to the sense of touch.
 The sense of touch is also referred to as tactioception.